Dixith1196/THE-HUNT/README.md

 # Assumptions
 ## Users must create an account.
 As a developer, locking out users is much simpler until an entry in the user database has been solidified.
-But that's almost devious from the consumer view point.
+But that's almost skillful from the consumer view point.

 ## Application design must be same as the responsive web design.
 Although responsive design is similar to mobile app design, there is a significant difference in developing apps for any device versus stand alone.